Day 15 (O) ~ #BlogchatterA2Z

 Ten to fifteen years ago, Gokarna had mostly priests, fishermen, florists, farmers, and a people who would come in for the pilgrimage seasons.
 Some of the residents reminisce about the clean and sparce beaches and the laid back lifestyle.

-I remember staying in a small hostel in the Gokarna main temple, having Mangalore buns for breakfast, making some friends with the hippie crowd on their Indian sojourn, and trekking to Gokarna beach.
+I remember staying in a small hostel near Gokarna main temple, having Mangalore buns for breakfast, making some friends with the hippie crowd on their Indian sojourn, and trekking to Ohm beach.

 The houses had a unique architecture, and it was my first brush with sketching plein air in this part of the country.
 Looking back at these images, I still can’t help but wonder about these traditional houses … who lives in them, what are the aspirations of those people, and their relationship with their houses.